Derwent Whittlesey’s Classification Of World Agricultural Regions

 After the war, Whittlesey earned his doctorate in geography from Harvard University in 1922.
 He then joined the faculty of Harvard, where he remained for the rest of his career.
 He was the only professor of geography at Harvard for many years.

 Whittlesey’s work has had a lasting impact on the field of geography.
-He is credited with developing the concept of “sequence occupancy,” which refers to the way in which different societies have modified the physical landscape over time.
+He is credited with developing the concept of “sequence occupancy,” which refers to how different societies have modified the physical landscape over time.
 He also made significant contributions to the study of political geography and the geography of Africa.

-• He coined the term “sequence occupancy” to describe the way in which different societies have modified the physical landscape over time.
+• He coined the term “sequence occupancy” to describe how different societies have modified the physical landscape over time.

 • He developed a classification system for the world’s agricultural regions.